Modeling Noisy Quantum Circuits Using Experimental Characterization: Application to GHZ States

 \section{Application to GHZ States}

 We next illustrate the methodology of Sec.~\ref{sec:methods} using the example of a GHZ-state preparation and measurement circuit.
 We generate noisy quantum circuit models for this application for various circuit sizes executed on the IBM \poughkeepsie QPU, which has a register and layout as shown in Fig.~\ref{fig:layout}.
 All data for characterization tests and applications is collected in a single job sent to \textit{poughkeepsie}, a process which typically required under 30 minutes of execution time after queuing.
 As the \poughkeepsie device is periodically calibrated, our experimental demonstrations ensure that all data is collected within one calibration window to preserve the QPU context.
-The software implementation of our examples below is available publicly \cite{publicrepo}.
+The software implementation of our examples below as well as all experiment and simulation details such as subcircuits and noise models is available publicly \cite{publicrepo}.

 We consider the example of preparing the $n$-qubit GHZ state

 where the subscript denotes the qubit and the schematic representation of the input circuit $C$ is given in Fig.~\ref{fig:GHZstatediagram}.
 The instruction set for this circuit is limited to the one-qubit Hadamard $(H)$ and two-qubit controlled-NOT (\textsc{cnot}) unitaries along with the initialization and readout gates acting on a quantum register of size $n$.
 We study this example for a range of register sizes from $n=2$ to $20$ by composing a noisy circuit model that represents GHZ-state preparation on a QPU based on superconducting transmon technology \cite{chow2011simple,PhysRevA.93.060302}.
 This example demonstrates the unique features of superposition and entanglement using a circuit depth that is within the capabilities of the NISQ devices \cite{cruz2019,wei2019verifying}.